mathieudpnt/Ketos/docs/source/introduction.rst

 ============

 Ketos provides a unified, high-level interface for working with acoustic data and deep neural networks.
-Its main purpose is to support the development of deep learning models for solving challenging detection and classification problems in underwater acoustics.
+Its main purpose is to support the development of deep learning models for solving detection and classification problems in underwater acoustics.

 Ketos is written in Python and utilizes a number of powerful software packages